jberkel/presentation-scala-on-android/hello/hello.md

 <br/>

+  * Suitable for most types of apps
-  * Not good for realtime apps (i.e. games)
+  * But not good for realtime apps (i.e. games)
+  * Lack of experience / libraries
-  * if unsure, start with Scala tests
+  * If unsure, start with Scala tests

 !SLIDE
 # Tools